ProgramIsFun/EonGraph-Backend/README.md

 https://learn.microsoft.com/en-us/azure/app-service/quickstart-python?tabs=flask%2Cwindows%2Cazure-cli%2Cazure-cli-deploy%2Cdeploy-instructions-azportal%2Cterminal-bash%2Cdeploy-instructions-zip-azcli

 # how to deploy this code
-azure app service
+1. azure app service

 use website to create a free service

+2. deploy

-using vs code extension right click, deploy to this
+using vs code extension right click on the created service, deploy to web app...

+3. to add env to service

+az config set core.enable_broker_on_windows=false

+az login

+az webapp config appsettings set --name <AppServiceName> --resource-group <ResourceGroupName> --settings MY_VARIABLE=MyValue

 # below is the original readme from the original repo